 We foolishly think idols can provide for us what only God can give.
 They tempt us every day, all day.
 It’s not surprising, then, that even my ten-year-old daughter, Mckenzie, deals with idols.
 One of her primary idols is “not taking showers.”
 Otherwise known as the idols of control and pleasure.
 She confessed to Julie and me today that for the past three days she’s only been pretending to take a shower.
 (For some reason, most ten-year-olds find taking showers as appealing as scratching a chalk board for ten minutes.)
 After working through a tearful confession with my wife and learning of her discipline (no playing with friends for three days), we talked about her heart.
 I explained to her that not taking a shower was an idol for her.
 She thought that remaining dirty would bring her happiness.
 Instead, it led to deceiving those she loves the most and dishonoring the God Who created her for His glory.
 And it definitely didn’t deliver on the happiness promise.
 Ultimately, idols never do.

-Over the next few days, I’ll be sharing thoughts on some of the more prevalent idols we deal with as we gather to worship our Savior each Sunday morning.
+In Part Two, I’ll be sharing thoughts on some of the more prevalent idols we deal with as we gather to worship our Savior each Sunday morning.